|Alma Mater:||Missouri Western|

 A-State spent much of the year ranked in top-40 of the NCAA's RPI and fell just short appearing in the program's first-ever NCAA Tournament for the second straight season.
 The Red Wolves were the third highest RPI in Division I not to make the tournament, but instead make their third straight appearance in the WNIT, a feat that had only been accomplished once before in school history.
 Arkansas State also extended their home winning streak to 25 games, a mark that stands as the fourth longest in the NCAA.

 Boyer also tutored Aundrea Gamble to her third straight Sun Belt Conference Student-Athlete of the Year honor, the only player in league history to do that.
 She also earned CollegeSportsMadness.com Third-Team Mid-Major All-American honors and was a top-10 finalist for the Senior CLASS award, just the second student-athlete in A-State history to reach that stage of the award.
+Gamble was also named the Sun Belt's Student-Athlete of the Year for all sports, making her the first player in program history to earn the prestigious award.
 In addition Khadija Brown-Haywood earned First-Team plaudits, while Brittney Gill was a third team selection.

 The 2014-15 season saw numerous records fall in what could be considered one of Arkansas State's top-5 seasons in school history.
 The Red Wolves tied a school record with 21 regular season victories and fell just one win shy of tying the all-time mark of wins in a single year at 25.
 The squad participated in the Preseason WNIT and Postseason WNIT, one of just two teams in the country to do that, and narrowly missed garnering the program's first NCAA Tournament berth with an RPI of 44 at season's end.
 The Red Wolves had the highest RPI of any team in the country to not make the NCAA Tournament.